Simon Vouet: Personal life

-In 1626 he married Virginia da Vezzo, "a painter in her own right...known for her beauty," who modeled as the Madonna and female saints for Vouet's religious commissions.
+In 1626 he married Virginia da Vezzo, "a painter in her own right... known for her beauty," who modeled as the Madonna and female saints for Vouet's religious commissions.
 The couple would have five children.
 Virginia Vouet died in France in 1638.
 Two years later Vouet married a French widow, Radegonde Béranger, with whom he had three more children.

 Legacy

 As one art historian writes, "When Vouet returned to Paris in 1627, French art was painfully provincial and, by Italian standards, more than a quarter of a century behind the times.
 Vouet introduced the latest fashions, educated a group of talented young artists—and the public as well—and brought Paris up to date."

 Vouet's style became uniquely his own, but was distinctly Italian, importing the Italian Baroque into France.
 A French contemporary, lacking the term "Baroque," said, "In his time the art of painting began to be practiced here in a nobler and more beautiful way than ever before."
 In his anticipation of the "two-dimensional, curvilinear freedom of rococo compositions a hundred years later...Vouet should perhaps be counted among the more important sources of eighteenth-century painting."
 In his works for the French royal court, "Vouet's importance as a formulator of official decorations is in some ways comparable to that of Rubens."

 Vouet's sizeable atelier or workshop produced a whole school of French painters for the following generation.
-His most influential pupil was Charles le Brun, who organized all the interior decorative painting at Versailles and dictated the official style at the court of Louis XIV of France, but who jealously excluded Vouet from the Académie Royale in 1648.
+His most influential pupil was Charles le Brun, who organized all the interior decorative painting at Versailles and dictated the official style at the court of Louis XIV, but who jealously excluded Vouet from the Académie Royale in 1648.

 Vouet's other students included Valentin de Boulogne (the main figure of the French "Caravaggisti"), François Perrier, Nicolas Chaperon, Michel Corneille the Elder, Charles Poërson, Pierre Daret, Charles Alphonse du Fresnoy, Pierre Mignard, Eustache Le Sueur, Claude Mellan, the Flemish artist Abraham Willaerts, Michel Dorigny, and François Tortebat.
 These last two became his sons-in-law.
 André Le Nôtre, the garden designer of Versailles, was a student of Vouet.
 Also in Vouet's circle was a friend from his Italian years, Claude Vignon.

 During his lifetime, writes Arnaud Brejon de Lavergnée, "Vouet's stature increased continually, his paintings becoming ever more beautiful, particularly in the last decade."
 But, "although his career was as brilliant as can be imagined," Vouet "played no role in the foundation of the Académie Royale" that was to be so dominant after his death, "and was neglected by the biographers and more influential amateurs.
 Between 1660 and 1690 only Poussin and Rubens were taken seriously...and later generations drew their own conclusions from this."
 Further eroding his legacy, "Vouet was undoubtedly at his greatest in these ensembles [his magnificent decorative schemes for chateaux and churches], most of which were destroyed during the Revolution" of the next century.